Nercury/binser/README.md

 var hash = MyType.deserialize(buffer);
 ```

-The buffer is node's Buffer object.
-ObjectTypes can be nested.

 ### Serialize/deserialize built-in object

 Any built-in type serializer can be used the same way as ObjectType.